midaz/langchain-ce-app/README.md

 ```bash
 python eval.py
 ```
-- This will run the evaluation workflow using LangSmith, applying LLM-as-a-judge evaluators to all outputs.
+- This will run the comprehensive evaluation workflow using LangSmith, applying multiple LLM-as-a-judge evaluators to all outputs.
 - After completion, a link to the experiment will be printed.
 Open this link to view and compare results in the LangSmith UI.

 ### Vectorize Documentation (if needed)